Sabatier Carbon Steel Nogent Style Knives with Ebony Handles

 Features of the Sabatier nogent knives we offer:

 Please Note: Thiers-Issard carbon steel knives are a specialty product which are hand-made in France.
 Unlike all of the other knives that we sell, these knives are prone to significant irregularities.
 Sighting down the blades of these knives, they will typically not be perfectly straight.
 This will be particularly noticeable on the longer knives.
 Blades will often have a gentle curvature to one side, and or a gentle wave in the blade.
 This is a result both of being hand-ground and of the inherent instability of carbon-steel during the heat treating process.
 These knives are more akin to pre-War hand-made knives than they are to modern factory made knives, and should be evaluated in that light.
 Any knives that exhibit flaws that we consider to be outside of the normal range are segregated out and sold on our knife specials page.
+Some are occasionally mis-marked with "Inox" (stainless steel) even though they are carbon steel.
 In short, if you are the type of person who expects perfection, you will probably not be happy with a Thiers-Issard knife.
 However, if you are a person who likes old-school knives, and values the properties of carbon steel, then you will probably love these knives.